 But don’t get too excited because despite its potential benefits, dark chocolate is high in calories and saturated fat, so it is important to eat it in moderation.

-Almonds are another excellent source of vitamin E. They also contain manganese, magnesium, and fibre.
-This fibre has also been associated with benefits in body composition when weight-loss diets are supplemented with almonds.
+Almonds are another excellent source of vitamin E. They also contain manganese, magnesium, and fiber.
+This fiber has also been associated with benefits in body composition when weight-loss diets are supplemented with almonds.
 A small handful or a quarter of a cup of almonds is a healthful snack that may benefit the immune system.

 - Citrus fruits